stevenstefanov/balln/README.md

 * Once the user selects their team, the user will click on the Submit button.
 * Upon hitting Submit, the app will store user selection in localStorage object and load a page displaying information about their team's stats, future dated games with ticketmaster link information.

+## Basketball API Key Install
+To successfully run the app, user will need to obtain an API key for the Basketball API.
+To do so, user will need to go to https://rapidapi.com/api-sports/api/api-basketball, create an account and get a personal API key.
+Once obtained, the key must be input in index.js on line 35 and in results.js on line 61.
+Once saved, the app will run fully.

 ## Preview of App
 * This is how the app looks